austincloudguru/terraform-skeleton/README.md

 #### outputs.tf
 The outputs.tf file is for storing any outputs that you may want to make available to other Terraform projects at a later time.

+#### statefile.tf
+The statefile.tf file is for creating the resources needed to create the S3 bucket and DynamoDB used for the statefile.

 ### Errata
 The README.md and LICENSE file are self explanitory.